h15h4m/h15h4m.github.io/about.md

 <ul>
 	<li><a href="#">Falsus</a> A lightweight web-shell for receiving credentials from phishing campaigns and store them asymmetrically encrypted in a JSON file.
 Technologies: HTML, CSS, PHP.
 </li>
-	<li><a href="http://resources.infosecinstitute.com/social-engineering-toolkits">Ninja Phishing Framework</a>A social engineering framework that helps penetration testers to launch an organized social engineering attacks such    as phishing and other client side attacks.
+	<li><a href="http://resources.infosecinstitute.com/social-engineering-toolkits">Ninja Phishing Framework</a> A social engineering framework that helps penetration testers to launch an organized social engineering attacks such    as phishing and other client side attacks.
 Technologies: HTML, CSS, PHP, JavaScript, and MySQL.
 </li>
-	<li><a href="https://github.com/">Coalesce</a>A social network website that helps college students to create and share with other students.
+	<li><a href="https://github.com/">Coalesce</a> A social network website that helps college students to create and share with other students.
 Events such as volunteering, sports, studying sessions and etc. Technologies: HTML5, CSS3, JQuery, PHP, and MySQL.
 </li>
 </ul>